republique-et-canton-de-geneve/chvote-protocol-poc/doc/Performance measurements.md

 ### Introduction

-This page will contain performance measurements, including all relevant context information.
+This page contains performance measurements, including all relevant context information.
-Newest measurements will always appear at the top of the page.
+Newest measurements appear at the top of the page.

 All measurements should include the current date and the hash of the HEAD commit at the moment they were taken.